RamasubramaniN/WorkProfile-mvp/README.md

 --------------
 We build separate versions of APIs for Mobile & Web.
 This is because we may not require complete response for Mobile (bandwidth constraint) but Web will require all data.

-Here, Linkedin app has 2 versions.
+Here, Linkedin app can have multple versions.

-1. Mobile Version - Displays firstname, lastname & jobHistory.
+1. Mobile Version - Displays firstname, lastname, email & jobHistory.

-2. Web version - Displays firstname, lastname, jobHistory, educationHistory & publication history.
+2. Web version - Displays firstname, lastname, email jobHistory, educationHistory & publication history.

+3. Mobile app lite - Displays firstname, lastname & email, current job.

 We will be able to use same API for both versions of the app with GraphQL.